MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 * The measured mass flux for the 30 cm ethanol pool fire, averaged over the various studies, is 14.8 ± 1.2 g/(m<sup>2</sup> s).

 * The measured radiative fraction for the 30 cm methanol pool fire, averaged over the various studies, is 0.22 ± 0.02 (Kim et al., 2019; Buch et al., 1997; Klassen and Gore, 1994).

+* The measured radiative fraction for the 100 cm methanol pool fire, averaged over the various studies, is 0.21 ± 0.01 (Klassen and Gore, 1994*; Sung et al., 2019).  *Note: The radiative fraction from Klassen and Gore was recalculated using the net heat of combustion, 19940 kJ/kg (SFPE Handbook, 2016).

 * The measured radiative fraction for the 30 cm acetone pool fire is 0.31 ± 0.06 (Kim et al., 2019).